Author: Peruri Mohana Satya

-19. In Okta home page, under directory -> click on people -> Add Person.
-Instead of adding users individually, under more actions, it also provides a facility to import all users from a CSV file simultaneously which saves time.
+19. On Okta home page, under directory -> click on people -> Add Person.
+Instead of adding users individually, under more actions, it also provides a facility to import all users from a CSV file simultaneously, which saves time.
 Below images represent this process.

 20. Once users are added, they will receive an activation link where they can activate their account and set a password.
-Users need to activate it within 7 days after that link expires.
+Users need to activate it within seven days after that link expires.

 21. Next, To assign a user to the target application, go to application -> click on applications -> go to confluent kafka -> under assignments -> assign the application to the people.

 22. Check username, click save, and go back.
 Then, you can see the users who are successfully added to the application under the assignments tab.

 23. For Successful login of users, one thing you need to ensure is users created in Okta must be assigned to the respective target application in Okta (Identity provider Side), as well as they must be users in the end application (Service provider side).

 24. Okta has the Capability to automatically provision users created in Okta to target applications.
 To achieve this, you need to do additional configuration on both Idp side (Okta) as well as service provider side (Confluent Cloud).

 25. If not, you need to create users manually in the target application.

 26. To Create users in the confluent cloud, Navigate to administration -> click on account and access -> add users with their email addresses and role as shown below.
 Select add as SSO user and send an invite.